eder1234/Efficient-TopNav-and-ML-NavPol/README.md

 The `examples` directory contains small scripts that demonstrate how to use key components of this project:

-- `feature_based_point_cloud_registration_demo.py` shows how to estimate a relative pose between two RGB-D frames using `FeatureBasedPointCloudRegistration`.
+- `examples/feature_based_point_cloud_registration_demo.py` shows how to estimate a relative pose between two RGB-D frames using `FeatureBasedPointCloudRegistration`.
-- `rgbd_similarity_demo.py` computes similarity between two RGB-D observations with `RGBDSimilarity`.
+- `examples/rgbd_similarity_demo.py` computes similarity between two RGB-D observations with `RGBDSimilarity`.
-- `navigator_demo.py` loads a trained classifier and predicts a navigation action with `Navigator`.
+- `examples/navigator_demo.py` loads a trained classifier and predicts a navigation action with `Navigator`.
-- `navigation_policy_demo.py` demonstrates invoking the keyboard-controlled
+- `examples/navigation_policy_demo.py` demonstrates invoking the keyboard-controlled
   `NavigationPolicy`.
+- `keyframe_selector.py` selects visually distinct key frames from a recorded sequence using `VisualSimilarity`.